 If married taxpayers file separate returns, they are each entitled to a rental deduction equal to 50% of the rent each pays, not to exceed \$1,500 per return.
-However, a married couple filing separately may allocate the rent deduction differently, provided the amount taken by each spouse does not exceed 50% of the rent actually paid by that spouse, and provided their combined rental deductions do not exceed \$3,000.
+However, a married couple filing separately may allocate the rent deduction differently. provided the amount taken by each spouse does not exceed 50% of the rent actually paid by that spouse, and provided their combined rental deductions do not exceed \$3,000.
 If the allocation results in one spouse claiming a deduction in excess of \$1,500, that spouse must enclose with his/ her return a statement signed by the other spouse indicating consent to the allocation.
 The statement must contain the name, address and Social Security number of the consenting spouse and the amount of rental deduction taken by that spouse.

 Line 15.
-Other Deductions (from Schedule Y)

-Enter the total from Schedule Y, line 19.
+Other Deductions (from Schedule Y)Enter the total from Schedule Y, line 19.
 Be sure to enclose Schedule Y with your return.
 Failure to do so will delay the processing of your return.

 Line 17.
-5.05% Income After DeductionsSubtract line 16 from line 10.
-Enter the result in
+5.0% Income After Deductions